ProfessorMm/pamy/Readme.md

 # Pamy

-This is my complicated Master thesis project.
+This is my complicated Master thesis project!